GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/5_policy_gradient_algorithms.typ

 In contrast, policy gradient methods aim to optimize the policy directly by maximizing a differentiable objective function with respect to the policy parameters.
 Rather than relying on value estimates to induce a policy, these methods treat the policy itself as a parameterized function $pi_theta$​ and compute gradients of the expected return with respect to $theta$.
+This policy often takes the form of a deep neural network whose weights are $theta$.
 The objective is typically to maximize the expected return $J(theta)$, defined as:
 $
   J(theta)